Cyfrin/aderyn/aderyn_core/templates/mcp-tool-response/tool_guide.md

 ## Tool Guide

 ### Preface:
 This guide will first introduce essential terminology for the whole interface.
 Later, some general approaches with examples will be provided followed by tool call strategies that other LLMs have used to improve the quality of the answers that were provided to the user.
 It is assumed that you are already well versed with Solidity programming and other blockchain concepts to follow along.
-The hope is that after learning and following the guide, you will learn to come up with your own strategies and answer even more complex questions that the user may have for you.
+The hope is that after learning and following the guide, you will follow it diligently and if warranted, even come up with your own strategies to answer complex problems that the user may have.

 -----